mirumee/ariadne/docs/interfaces.rst

 Interface types
 ===============

-Just like previously described :ref:`unions <unions>`, interfaces enable you to create fields that resolve to value that is one of few possible types.
+Just like previously described :ref:`unions <unions>`, interfaces enable you to create fields that resolve to a value that is one of a few possible types.

-Main feature that differs ``Interface`` from the ``Union`` is a contract defined by Schema's creator that GraphQL requires all possible types to implement.
+The main feature that differentiates ``Interface`` from the ``Union`` is a contract defined by Schema's creator that GraphQL requires all possible types to implement.

 .. note::
    It's recommended that you've read the :ref:`unions` section before continuing.